tc39/notes/es7/2016-05/may-24.md

 YK: if we have a syntactic feature that does not throw an exception, I have deep issues with it.

-FST: No intuitive knowledge of membrane use inside SpiderMonkey by programmers, so same code may throw under different engines.
+EFT: No intuitive knowledge of membrane use inside SpiderMonkey by programmers, so same code may throw under different engines.

 DE: The argument ceiling seems very random
 MM: I wouldn't have suggested it except for Chakra.
 You're not obligated not to allocate.